ember-learn/ember-blog/source/2019-07-26-the-ember-times-issue-108.md

 ## [Sentry Error Reporting for Ember.js 📈](https://simplabs.com/blog/2019/07/15/sentry-and-ember/)

 [Sentry](https://sentry.io/for/ember/) is an open-source error tracking tool that helps you monitor and fix production errors in your Ember app.
+In 2018, Sentry announced a new SDK for browsers, called `@sentry/browser`.

 To help you get started, [@Turbo87](https://github.com/Turbo87) published a blog post. 🧡 In particular, you can learn how to: